NTaki5/Project-Lifecycle-Management-App/README.md

-Final Exam
+# Project-Lifecycle-Management-App
+State exam

-The application provides an interface that allows registered companies to create projects and invite relevant clients to the platform.
-This creates a "room" between the company and the client, facilitating communication, document storage, and customer service processes.
+The application is an interface that allows registered companies to create projects and invite clients belonging to the project to the interface.
+This creates a “room” between the company and the client, which facilitates communication, storage of relevant documents and customer service processes.

-It is a web-based application, accessible to anyone without the need to download anything.
-Suggested technologies: PHP, HTML5, SQL DB, CSS.
+It is a web-based application, so that it is accessible to anyone without having to download anything.
+Recommended technologies: PHP, HTML5, SQL DB.

-The system is divided into two main modules from a logical perspective: Company Module and Client Module.
+The system is divided into two large parts from a logical point of view: **Company module and client module**.

-Feature List

-Company Module
+**Function list**

+**Company module**

-A company can register on the platform by filling out the required company information.
+A company can register on the platform if it uploads the required company data.
-Upon company registration, an Admin user is created, who can log in to the application anytime using their email and password.
+When registering a company, an Admin user is also created, who can then log in to the application at any time based on their email address and password
-Users have a "Forgot Password" option, allowing them to reset their password.
-After logging in, the admin user sees a "Dashboard" displaying the most relevant information, such as projects, users, and news.
-The admin user can invite colleagues to the platform.
-They will receive an email notification to activate their accounts and log in.
+Users also have a “Forgot my password” option, through which they can reset their password After logging in, the admin user sees a “Dashboard” with the most relevant information, such as projects, users, news The admin user can invite colleagues to the interface, who can activate their users via an email notification and log in.
-The company admin can create projects by specifying the project name, duration, and selecting relevant team members.
+The company admin can create projects, giving them a name, duration and selecting relevant colleagues for the project.
-The company admin can send an invitation to a client for an existing project, which creates the "room" between the company and the client.
+The company admin can send an invitation to a created project to the client and from there a “room” is created between the company and the client
-The project has a news feed section where both company employees and the client can open a specific discussion thread to communicate via comments.
+The project has a news feed section where both the company’s employees and the client can open a certain discussion topic, under which users can communicate in the form of comments
-The project allows uploading of necessary documents: contracts, attachments, branding guidelines, quotes, invoices, account statement extracts, and other documents.
-PDF and image files can be opened with a click, while other documents can be downloaded.
+The necessary documents can be uploaded to the project: contracts, attachments, corporate manuals, quotes, invoices, account statements and other documents.
+PDF and image documents can be opened with a click, and the rest can be downloaded.
-Company employees can view bugs created by the client in a to-do list format, with a status, priority, and an optional deadline.
+The company’s employees can see the bugs created by the client in the form of a to-do list with a status and a priority and an optional deadline
-Company employees can update the status of a task: in progress/completed, etc.
+The company’s employees can change the status of the task: in progress/completed, etc.

-Client Module
+**Client module**

-The client can activate their account based on the instructions in the email invitation.
-After logging in, the client can view the projects they have been added to on the platform.
-The client can enter the internal page of a project, where they can access all project-related information, upload and access documents, open new topics, and create tasks.
+The client can activate his user based on the instructions in the email invitation After logging in, the client can view the projects to which he has been added via the interface The client can enter the internal page of a project, where he can access all information about the project, access and upload documents, open new topics and create tasks
-The client can create new feature requests or bugs within a project, which will appear in a list view for company employees.
-When a new document is uploaded or a new task is created, the project members receive an email notification.
+The client can create new feature requests or bugs within a project, which will then appear in a list view for the company's employees.
+When a new document is uploaded or a new task is created, the project members are notified by email.